gotamedia/utils/README.md

-# Gota Media AWS
+# Gota Media Utils

-Set of AWS helpers for NodeJs Runtime.
+Set of Utils helpers for NodeJs Runtime.